Tribunal Costs

 Initial Consultation, Assessment and Formal Engagement

 The cost figures set out on this page are only intended to give a broad indication of the cost of employment litigation.
 They are not to be taken as a binding quotation.
 In order to obtain a more bespoke cost estimate, please contact us and we will be happy to provide an initial free telephone consultation (up to 30 minutes) in order to discuss your case.
-This will enable us to gain an overview of your dispute and the level of complexity, and also address any immediate issues such as an imminent deadline for submitting or responding to a Tribunal claim.
+This will enable us to gain an overview of your dispute and the level of complexity, and to provide some general guidance on Employment Tribunal claims.

-If you confirm your instructions for us to represent you, we shall send you a formal letter of engagement, confirming the scope of the work and your individual fee estimate, together with matters such as timescales, who will have responsibility for your case, and our complaints procedure in the event that you are dissatisfied with any aspect of our service.
+Before commencing any work, we shall send you a formal letter of engagement, confirming the scope of the work and our fee estimate, together with matters such as timescales, who will have responsibility for your case, and our complaints procedure in the event that you are dissatisfied with any aspect of our service.

 Costs for Wrongful and Unfair Dismissal Claims